archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     Agentic AI refers to systems or agents driven by LLMs that autonomously plan, make decisions, and interact with APIs or dynamic environments to accomplish complex tasks.
 Unlike stateless chatbots, agentic AI incorporates memory, state management, and contextual reasoning to pursue goals across multiple steps.
 Core building blocks include planning (sequencing sub-tasks), tool use (calling APIs, databases, or web services), event-driven workflows, and stateful memory to track progress or recall prior actions.
     </p>
     <p>
     Frameworks like LangChain, LangGraph, CrewAI, and Semantic Kernel provide primitives for managing multi-agent systems, orchestrating interactions, failure recovery, and ensuring parallel or conditional executions.
-Agents can “delegate” subtasks to other agents or tools, process asynchronous events, and learn from user corrections.
+Agents can "delegate" subtasks to other agents or tools, process asynchronous events, and learn from user corrections.
     </p>
     <p>
     Real-world applications are vast: personal AI assistants, workflow automation, multi-modal agents (text, image, audio), and integration with business logic or external controls.
 Crucial challenges involve ensuring agents stay aligned with user goals and safety policies, don’t invoke tools in unsafe contexts, and provide explainable decision paths.